rpep/fmmgen/README.md

 non-trivial, and beyond 3rd order is a substantial effort.

 2) A code writer, which generates code from the expansion formulae.
-At present, this generates C code but in future, the option to generate Fortran functions will be added.
+At present, this generates C or C++ code but in future.
 The code makes use of something called 'common subexpression elimination' (CSE) which reduces the number of operations which are performed in the compiled code.
 Compilers already offer this functionality, but only at higher levels of compiler optimisation is it turned on.
+Other optimisations are also present, for example, utilising the

 The code writer can also output a Cython wrapper for this C or C++ code, which can be used for quick testing of the operators.